chanyoonzhu/leetcode-python/index.md

 ## Data Structure Implementation
 - summary: implement a data structure with required APIs and targeted complexity
 - eg: 146,380,381,432,1146,1381
+- tips:
+    use hashmap to achieve O(1) retrieval of a key use hashmap and doubly linked list to achieve retrieving min/max in O(1) eg:146,432,460

 ## DFS - don't forget to reset visited back when all the branched dfs does not succeed.
 - recursive (in-order)